Video Streaming Content Delivery – What to Look for in a CDN in 2025

 Internet Connection

-A good internet upload speed for streaming is anything between 672 kbps to 61.5 Mbps.
-Typically, you want your internet speed to be at least double the video bandwidth that you plan to stream with.
+Ideally, your internet speed should be at least 2.5x the target bitrate or video bandwidth you plan to stream with.

 Streaming Protocols

-A streaming protocol is a technology that is used to carry a video signal from its origin to viewers.
-HLS is currently the most widely used protocol for streaming delivery because it is compatible with the HTML5 video player and other related streaming technology.
+• HLS: Currently, the most widely used protocol for streaming delivery because it is compatible with the HTML5 video player and other related streaming technologies.
+It enables adaptive bitrate streaming, allowing content to adjust to varying network conditions.

 Adaptive Bitrate Streaming

-Adaptive bitrate streaming is the technology that many broadcasters use to accommodate viewers with different internet speeds.
-Here’s how this works.
-The original video source is encoded into multiple versions, each with a different bitrate.
-When a viewer starts playback, the video player software on their device assesses their internet connection speed.
+Adaptive bitrate streaming is the technology that many broadcasters use to stream to viewers with different internet speeds.
+Here’s how this works:

-Based on the available bandwidth or what the network connection can handle, the video player chooses the most suitable video rendition from the available options.
-This ensures the video plays without buffering interruptions, even on slower connections.
+3. Based on the available bandwidth or what the network connection can handle, the video player chooses the most suitable video rendition from the available options.

 Adaptive bitrate streaming requires the support of a compatible video player and streaming protocols.
 It also requires video transcoding tools to create the different renditions of the stream.